voschezang/coding-handbook/quotes.md

 * If you don't want your product to be criticized, just give it a positive name: e.g. be *agile*, be smart, use *clean* code.
 * "[Mediocrity is expensive](https://twitter.com/johncutlefish/status/1398693641116258306).
 [7s kill companies](https://podcasts.apple.com/us/podcast/the-knowledge-project-with-shane-parrish/id990149481?i=1000525574557) because of their opportunity cost.
 * Natural developments are not inevitable.
+* Dogma is regarded by the common people as true, by the wise as false, and by rulers as useful.